radnan/rdn-csv/README.md

 RdnCsv
 ======

-The **RdnCsv** ZF2 module makes it really easy to export and import CSV files.
+The **RdnCsv** ZF2 and ZF3 module makes it really easy to export and import CSV files.

 ## How to install